 These are also the "features" of recognition.

-Supported fonts, installed font set.
+Supported fonts, installed font collection.

-Support for rendering technologies, such as HTML5, Canvas, and WebGL.
+Support for rendering technologies such as HTML5, Canvas, and WebGL.

 Screen resolution, pixel ratio, viewport size.